 It is important that children drink plenty of water throughout the day to keep hydrated and healthy.
-The children should bring a named Dorchester School water bottle with them every day - these are available to buy from the school office; their first one will be given to them at the 'Come and Play' Session on the 13th July.
+The children should bring a named water bottle with them every day, they will be given a Dorchester School water bottle at their home visit.
 These can be refilled in school as needed but need to be taken home each afternoon for washing.